DNA-Bioboss/2026_AMD_Academy_MicrobeTrace_S1/README.md

-# 2026_AMD_Academy_MicrobeTrace_S1
-This repository contains a hands-on MicrobeTrace training exercise focused on investigating a simulated CRAB outbreak across multiple healthcare facilities using epidemiologic and genomic data.

-**MicrobeTrace Training Exercise: CRAB Outbreak Investigation** This repository contains materials for a hands-on training designed to introduce participants to using MicrobeTrace for outbreak investigations.
+**MicrobeTrace Training Exercise: CRAB Outbreak Investigation**

+This repository contains materials for a hands-on training designed to introduce participants to using MicrobeTrace for outbreak investigations.
 In this exercise, participants will explore a simulated outbreak of Carbapenem-Resistant Acinetobacter baumannii (CRAB) across multiple healthcare facilities.

 Using both epidemiologic and genomic data, participants will: